PetoMPP/home-app/home-sensor/README.md

 # Building and flashing

-Before building the project you need to create a `my-secrets.h` file.
+Before building the project you need to create a `secrets.h` file in src directory.
 The file should contain the following:

 ```c